- Jocelyn Morlock My Name is Amanda Todd

 - Ludwig van Beethoven Piano Concerto No. 3 in C minor, Op.
 37

-- Antonín Dvořák Symphony No. 9, “From the New World”
+- Antonín Dvořák Symphony No. 9 in E minor, Op.
+95, “From the New World”

 - In-person event

-We also welcome pianist and long-time friend of the Orchestra Jan Lisiecki back to Southam Hall to perform Beethoven’s Piano Concerto No. 3.
+The NAC Orchestra welcomes pianist and long-time friend Jan Lisiecki back to Southam Hall to perform Beethoven’s Piano Concerto No. 3.
 “My journey with Beethoven’s music started, perhaps most concretely, with the third piano concerto, which I remember playing from a young age.
-It starts with this darkness and this emotion, and of course it goes out of bounds a lot, but it is somehow firmly planted,” says Lisiecki of this beautiful concerto.
+It starts with this darkness and this emotion, and of course, it goes out of bounds a lot, but it is somehow firmly planted,” says Lisiecki of this beautiful concerto.

 To listen to Dvořák’s Symphony No. 9, From the New World, is to lose yourself in a joyful cloud of music that is not only classic but also eternal.
 Written by the great composer while he was director of the National Conservatory of Music of America (1892–1895), From the New World is understandably one of the most beloved symphonies of all time—so much so that Neil Armstrong took a tape recording of it on the Apollo 11 mission that first landed man on the moon.